Model category structures on simplicial objects: Weak factorization systems

-This shows in particular that under the given hypotheses effective epimorphisms enjoy all the properties (e.g.\@ closure under composition, retract, pull-back) of the class $\mathcal{R}$ of a weak factorization system.
+The proposition shows in particular that under the given hypotheses effective epimorphisms enjoy all the properties (e.g.\@ closure under composition, retract, pull-back) of the class $\mathcal{R}$ of a weak factorization system.